 This is due to the fact that immigrants and their children already account for a significant amount of the population.
-As diverse Americans from one group have children with diverse Americans from another, racial and ethnic lines become blurred, and continue to get blurrier.
+As diverse Americans from one group have children with diverse Americans from another, racial and ethnic lines can become blurred, and continue to get blurrier.6

-As diverse populations grow, the workforce follows suit—at least it should.
-By not adapting to this global shift, you are choosing not to be competitive in the economic market, setting your company up for failure.
-Over time, it will become impossible to avoid an inclusive environment because diverse candidates are all you’ll have to choose from—get ahead of the curve and solidify that your company is here to stay.
+As diverse populations grow, the workforce may follow suit.
+By not adapting to this global shift, you may be choosing not to be competitive in the economic market.
+Over time, it may become impossible to avoid an inclusive work environment because diverse candidates may be the main candidate pool you’ll have to choose from—get ahead of the curve and solidify that your company is here to stay.

 Creating Diversity and Inclusion in the Workplace

-The benefits of having a diverse and inclusive work environment are clear, but creating such an environment is less so.
-While every process will be different depending on factors like what industry you’re in and whether you’re a startup or an established company, these tips will help you initiate a more well-rounded workplace.
+The benefits of having a diverse and inclusive work environment seem clear, but creating such an environment is less so.
+While every process will be different depending on factors like what industry you’re in and whether you’re a startup or an established company, these tips may help you initiate a more well-rounded workplace.